AidanGoldfarb/Confine/README.md

 # confine.c
-Program to run an exicutable binary in a restricted enviroment.
+Program to run an executable binary in a restricted environment [Assignment Source](https://www.cs.rochester.edu/~sree/courses/csc-252-452/fall-2019/a4.html)
-[Assignment Source](https://www.cs.rochester.edu/~sree/courses/csc-252-452/fall-2019/a4.html)